GenericMappingTools/pygmt/doc/maintenance.md

 rest of the Scientific Python ecosystem, and therefore:

 * Support for Python versions be dropped 3 years after their initial release.
-* Support for core package dependencies (NumPy/pandas/Xarray) be dropped 2 years after their initial release.
+* Support for core package dependencies (NumPy, pandas, Xarray) be dropped 2 years after their initial release.

 Similarly, the PyGMT team has decided to discontinue support for GMT versions 3 years